Dealing with a Business Merger in HR

 Get the Facts

-as this will help you to better understand what to expect and what both companies are wanting to achieve from it.
+You must get as much information as possible regarding the merger.
+You should try to be involved in these plans from the early stages, as this will help you to better understand what to expect and what both companies are wanting to achieve from it.
 In particular, try to find out whether or not there will be changes to employment contracts, whether there will be redundancies, and what the new business goals will be.

 Don't Forget About Other Tasks